MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Danger 3: Data Integrity Problems

-Data integrity problems emerge from neglected MySQL maintenance.
+Data integrity problems can emerge from neglected MySQL maintenance.
 Corruption can occur silently, becoming apparent only when incorrect information appears in reports or applications.
-By then, identifying the corruption's origin and recovering clean data is extremely challenging.
+By the time you notice the corruption, identifying its origin and recovering clean data becomes extremely challenging.

 How Data Corruption Happens: